garfix/nli-go/doc/manual/knowledge-engineer/syntax-new.md

 * All variables in a function are mutable.
 * A function can't call a procedure directly.
 * There can only be 1 function with a given name.
+* The body contains only statements: conditionals, assignments, and loops

 Example: